[Skip to Content]

 During an Event:

-Please visit our Fan Services counter inside the main entrance outside of Section 117.
+Please visit our Guest Services counter inside the main entrance outside of Section 117.

 After an Event:

-Please complete a claim for the lost item online at www.pixithq.com/mlse
+Please complete a claim for the lost item online at lostandfoundreport.com/MLSE.

 Lost Children